yiphei/yif-AI/boolean_neural_net/README.md

 $$\mathbf{h} = \left(h_z\right)_{M}, \quad \text{where} \quad h_z = \prod\_{i} \tilde{X}\_{i} \quad \text{for} \quad i \in \\{j: W\_{z,j} = 1\\}$$

-The idea behind this forwad pass is to simulate propositional logic using boolean algebra.
-For inputs, the bit value 0 corresponds to False and 1 corresponds to True.
+The idea behind this forward pass is to simulate propositional logic using boolean algebra.
+For inputs, the bit value 0 corresponds to False, and 1 corresponds to True.
 Then, inputs are expanded to include their negations.
-Finally, the weights select the inputs (1 = select, 0 = unselect/ignore) and then a boolean conjunction is constructed on selected inputs.
+Finally, the weights select the inputs (1 = select, 0 = unselect/ignore), and then a boolean conjunction is constructed on selected inputs.
 Just by doing this, each hidden layer can express any (first-order) propositional logic, and with many layers, the model can express any arbitrarily nested (first-order) propositional logic.

 Another way to understand this expressivity is to view the model as building a circuit of NAND gates (technically, it requires two layers to have a single NAND gate).
 Remember that the NAND operation is functionally complete, meaning that any Boolean expression can be equivalently re-expressed with only NAND operations.